amisha1816/Semester-Capstone-Project/README.md

  - crops appearing  🦋 AS
        - i coded that apples appear rn 🦋 AS
  - crops being harvested 🦋 AS
-       -  harvesting animation 🦋 AS
+       -  photo edit character using axe sprite animations 🦋 AS
+        - connect axe use to certain key input AND only when we in contact with tree 🦋 AS
  - Code in feature that we can use tools to mine crops 🦋 AS
       - They need certain amount of hits or something 🦋 AS
  - Coded inventory logic 🦋 AS